The 10 Best Keto Foods for Meal Prep

-One thing is certain: Following a keto diet requires a lot of cooking.
-To the uninitiated, it can have the potential to feel a little daunting, but get in the habit of meal prep and you'll see that it's a total game-changer.
+It’s fair to say that following a keto diet requires a lot of cooking.
+To the uninitiated, it can have the potential to feel a little daunting, but get in the habit of meal prep and you’ll see that it’s a total game-changer.
 Getting a leg up on this meat-heavy diet with a meal prep session and some upfront work will make busy weekdays a whole lot easier.
 Here are 10 recipes to get you started.

 Cook up a batch of super-tender, spiced chicken carnitas, then use them for cauliflower rice burrito bowls in the week ahead.

 And speaking of burrito bowls, you’re gonna need a really good base to go with that chicken, which is exactly where this herb-flecked veggie rice comes in.